-What made you decide to start to become an artist?
+What made you decide to become an artist?

-How do you think the government have looked after the the night time economy / live gig circuit?
+How do you think the government has looked after the night time economy / live gig circuit?

-What good bands are coming out of Birmingham at the minute?
+What good artists are coming out of Liverpool at the minute?

 Who is inspiring you at the minute?

 Musically Fontaines DC.
 I love the chaotic sound and the poetic storytelling lyrics.
 I’m a big fan of Grian Chatten’s vocals too, so raw and authentic.

 What useless talent do you have/ party trick?

 I guess I could say playing guitar and singing is a party trick.
 At a party I only play if invited to though and if the large majority of people want to hear a few tunes.